 • Restrictions on fragrances and enzymes

 Better for ethical considerations

 • Workers can expect fair pay, equal opportunity, and a

 safe working environment

-We currently have 18 licensees certified under our Cleaning Products Standard, which covers general purpose cleaners, sanitary cleaners, laundry cleaning agents and hand-dishwashing detergents.
-These products also contribute towards achieving credit points for projects being certified under the Green Building Council of Australia’s Green Star Performance tool.
+We have licensees certified under our Cleaning Products Standard with products suited to both home and commercial use, including general purpose cleaners, sanitary cleaners, laundry cleaning agents and dishwashing detergents.
+Products certified under this standard can also contribute toward achieving credit points for projects being certified under the Green Building Council of Australia’s Green Star Performance tool.
 Our standard also contributes to meeting WELL features under the WELL Building Certification.